rust-stuco/lectures/week5/slides.md

 # Fixing a Safe Program

-Recall when we create a mutable reference,
+Recall when we create a mutable reference...

 <div class = "container">
 <div class = "col">